delendum-xyz/starkvm-compiler/BasicBlockMachine.md

      next:>
   }
 ```
-The current continuation of the called is the next label.
+The current continuation of the caller is the next label.
 It is stored at
 the address of the save argument of the instruction.
 Then, the program counter
 stored at the adress specified by the target argument of the instruction
 is loaded into the program counter, and the callee routine is resumed.